plahteenlahti/lahteenlahti.fi/content/blog/successful-rapid-prototyping-with-react-native/index.md

 ## Analytics

 Before becoming a product designer/developer, I was a carpenter for seven years.
-We used the mantra "measure twice" a lot.
-Once I transitioned to technology world, this mantra turned into a "measure everything", that the user is doing how long they are doing it and what they are doing so in prototyping see your programs is only as good as results and feedback you get you so you have to measure everything so in order to do that there's arts really good tools
+There we used the mantra "measure twice" a lot.
+However, when I transitioned to the technology world, this mantra turned into a "measure everything".
+Measure what the user is doing, how long they are doing it, and what they are doing.
+Because in prototyping, your progress is only as good as results and feedback you get you.
+To do that, use the following tools.

-Amplify analytics one aw yes good firebase analytics basically Google and it is great as well and the App Center analytics that we used in our process was excellent in my opinion and

-there was actually a really nice hack that we used in order to kind of find this hidden information so we wrapped all the components that weren't supposed to be clickable or pressable with touchable fit without feedback and made them emit an analytics event to our back-end you see which parts of the app or UI users were pressing expecting them to do something so example here you can actually see there's a couple of things about your sleeve timing and stuff like that we had a lot of users pressing those others those who are supposed to be static which ended up that we realized that we have to build something that they can actually find more information about their sleep so that's a cool hack don't do it in production it actually it's really bad for accessibility but in prototyping it's fine.
+**Amplify analytics from AWS**

+**Firebase Analytics**

+**App Center Analytics (we use this mostly)**

+Here is also one hack that reveals some hidden user behavior.
+Wrap all the components with different <TouchableWithoutFeedback/> components and make them emit and analytics event when the user clicks them.
+It allows you to understand which parts of the screen users are pressing, and for example, reveals if they consider something to be clickable that is not.
+In our case, it showed both UX problems as well and potential new features.
+However, please don't do this in production; it's terrible for accessibility.
 ![Screenshot of the presentation with a analytics hack ](hack.png "Analytics hack")

 This concludes my lightning talk on Successful rapid prototyping.